 One of the questions I get a lot goes something like this, “How do I get customers for my business?
-I don’t have an email list, a popular web site or any other way to reach an audience.
+I don’t have an advertising budget, an email list, a popular web site or any other way to reach an audience.
 How can I start making money without those things?”

 First of all, start working on your visibility today.
 The sooner you do so, the sooner you will have a group of raving fans.
 In the meantime, though, you can sell your products and services by borrowing someone else’s audience.
 No, there is nothing illegal, immoral or fattening about this.
 In fact, everyone wins!